Facebook Pixel Anthropology Major and Minor | Western Kentucky University

 Archaeology

-Archaeology Concentration Requirements for New Majors: One course selected from ANTH 316, 318, 333, 335, or 336; at least three hours in ANTH 432; and ANTH 438.
+Archaeology Concentration Requirements: One course selected from ANTH 316, 318, 333, 335, or 336; at least three hours in ANTH 432; and ANTH 438.

 Biological Anthropology

 Biological anthropology is the study of humans as biological organisms on the molecular, individual, population, and species levels.
-Biological anthropologists study a variety of topics, including non-human primates, human origins and evolution, modern human biological variation, demography, health and disease, growth and development, diet and nutrition, and forensic anthropology.
+Biological anthropologists study a variety of topics, including non-human primates, human origins and biophysical evolution, modern human biological variation, demography, health and disease, growth and development, diet and nutrition, and forensic anthropology.

-Biological Anthropology Concentration Requirements for New Majors: ANTH 300, 305, and 452.
+Biological Anthropology Concentration Requirements: ANTH 300, 305, and 452.

 Cultural Anthropology